Yes, Abyssus looks somewhat like BioShock, with its distinctive aesthetic and underwater world. Glad we got that out of the way.

 Strange things are lurking

 The enemies that you meet, whether they be frog people or floating automatons, bring dynamism to each encounter.
-Each of the enemy types has their own abilities and attack patterns, creating an ever shifting battlefield, even moreso if you factor in the fact that your chosen weapon very much dictates how you’ll approach each encounter.
+Each of the enemy types has its own abilities and attack patterns, creating an ever-shifting battlefield, even more so if you factor in the fact that your chosen weapon very much dictates how you’ll approach each encounter.

 Is it better down where it’s wetter?

 Your weapons have primary and secondary features.
-My shotgun, for example, has standard fire on the right trigger, but if you pull the right trigger you let rip with an almighty blast that kicks you back and, potentially, out of harms way.
+My shotgun, for example, has standard fire on the right trigger, but if you pull the right trigger, you let rip with an almighty blast that kicks you back and, potentially, out of harm’s way.
 Suddenly, the gunplay and the traversal started to blur into one Doom-esque battle flow.
-The action can get really intense, the combat encounters short but deadly, and as with most action-roguelites, your growing strength and increased game-knowledge helps you progress further and further each time.
+The action can get really intense, the combat encounters are short but deadly, and as with most action-roguelites, your growing strength and increased game knowledge help you progress further and further each time.

 Would you like to know more?